 The first movers into the metaverse terrain are expected to be traditional media conglomerates, and of course the main digital players, many of whom have made massive investments in metaverse-related intellectual property.

-Specialised gaming companies are also shaping the metaverse - games such as The Sandbox or Highstreet seek to create a metaverse project, which blends gaming and crypto-based digital commerce in a variety of virtual assets, ranging from real estate to NFTs.
+Specialised games companies are also shaping the metaverse - games such as The Sandbox or Highstreet seek to create a metaverse project, which blends games and crypto-based digital commerce in a variety of virtual assets, ranging from real estate to NFTs.
 As the metaverse develops, companies from diverse parts of the economy are expected to enter the space.

 What about competition in the metaverse?